-You can have students present their projects during video meetings by enabling the Share Screen function for them but make sure you have accommodations for groups that cannot attend the synchronous session.
+You can have students present their projects during video meetings by enabling the Share Screen function, but make sure you have accommodations for groups that cannot attend the synchronous session.

 Some faculty ask students to record their presentations in advance to improve the quality and to monitor the length.
 You could play these recordings in class, followed by a live Q&A, or you could ask the students to watch in advance and come to class ready to ask questions and provide feedback.